ark1234/CP-Net/README.md

 #### 2) Compile

-Compile extension modules from [msn](https://github.com/Colin97/MSN-Point-Cloud-Completion) for Evaluate the Performance with EMD and F1 socre (No need if only use Chamfer Distancesm):
+Compile extension modules from [msn](https://github.com/Colin97/MSN-Point-Cloud-Completion) for Evaluate the Performance with EMD and F1 socre (No need if only use Chamfer Distance):

     git clone https://github.com/Colin97/MSN-Point-Cloud-Completion
     cd emd